Protein C (Blood)

 This test measures the level of protein C in your blood.
 Protein C helps your blood clot normally.

-If you have too little protein C, called a protein C deficiency, it means that your blood may clot too much.
-Problems with blood clotting can be quite serious and possibly fatal if a blood clot reaches the lungs, a condition called pulmonary embolism.
+If you have too little protein C (protein C deficiency), it means that your blood may clot too much.
+Problems with blood clotting can be quite serious and possibly fatal if a blood clot reaches the lungs (pulmonary embolism).

 Having too much protein C may not let your blood clot well.
 You may be at risk for bleeding.

 Protein C deficiency is an inherited condition.
-It can cause mild or severe symptoms.
+It can cause mild or severe symptoms, depending on whether you inherit one or two abnormal genes.
 About one in 500 people has a mild protein C deficiency, and about one in 4 million babies is born with a severe protein C deficiency.
+Protein C deficiency may very rarely be acquired through various causes.

 Even people with mild protein C deficiency are at risk for serious blood clots that can be caused by: